 Booking

 The following APIs let a third-party system sell admission tickets for a merchant's products.
-A product is an admission (ticket) in e-guma that has been explicitly released for third-party sale by the merchant and assigned to the API key's user.
+A product is an admission (ticket) in e-guma that has been explicitly released for third-party sale.

 This article gives an overview of the typical booking flow and lists the endpoints you will use.
 For details on each endpoint, follow the links in the sections below.